 Surveys of exterior lights on campus are conducted on a periodic basis to determine the effectiveness of the lighting situation.
-Members of the campus community are encouraged to report any exterior lighting deficiencies to JPD, UPD, or the Physical Plant Division.
-Campus lighting is monitored each night, and deficiencies are reported to the Physical Plant.
-Exterior doors on campus buildings are locked and secured each evening, and rechecked two to three additional times each night.
-Unsecured doors are reported on a daily basis to the building supervisor, and door and security hardware operating deficiencies are also reported by the officers to the Physical Plant and to the building supervisor on a daily basis.
-UPD officers continuously check exterior doors to ensure that each door and its locking mechanism are functioning properly.
+Members of the campus community are encouraged to report any exterior lighting deficiencies to JPD, the University Police Department, or Facilities Management.
+Campus lighting is monitored each night, and deficiencies are reported to Facilities Management, Residence Life, or Parking Services.
+Exterior doors on campus buildings are locked and secured each evening, and rechecked periodically each night.
+Unsecured doors are reported on a daily basis to the building supervisor, and door and security hardware operating deficiencies are also reported by the officers to Facilities Management and to the building supervisor on a daily basis.

+University Police Department officers check exterior doors to ensure that each door and its locking mechanism are functioning properly.
 Each door on campus is cataloged and numbered to ensure quick and accurate response.